EdgarEspitia/python/readme.md

 	gi.require_version("Gtk", "3.0")
 ```

-By other hand the problem was, the  `self.set_position(Gtk.WindowPosition.MOUSE)` doesn't work.
+By other hand, from this code the line  `self.set_position(Gtk.WindowPosition.MOUSE)` doesn't do anything.

 ## Day three
 The file [eje3_myWin.py](https://github.com/fbespitia/python/blob/master/eje3_myWin.py) contains the source codes that makes a window with an image of Tux.